21 books every man should read at least once

 When Breath Becomes Air is an incredibly moving memoir about the beauty and fragility of life.

-One day Paul was a doctor treating the dying, and the next he was a patient coming to terms with the time he had left.
+One day Paul was a doctor treating the sick, and the next he was a patient coming to terms with the time he had left.
 This is a beautifully written book that will stick with you long after reading – and even inspire big changes in your own life.

 The Great Gatsby by F. Scott Fitzgerald

-The Great Gatsby is one of those classics that once you read it, you pick up on cultural references everywhere.
+The Great Gatsby is one of those literary classics that once you read it, you pick up on cultural references everywhere.

 Americanah by Chimamanda Ngozi Adichie